simonecalabrese/dart-minimal-api/README.md

-A minimal **Dart** boilerplate HTTP api server with user authentication composed by 3 routes.
+A minimal **Dart** boilerplate HTTP api server with user authentication consisting of 3 routes.

 The users passwords are hashed and stored inside a **MongoDB** database using the [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm and the Dart package [bcrypt](https://pub.dev/documentation/bcrypt/latest/).